sn-goat/data_creii/README.md

 ## Introduction

 Data Creii is a Python project developed for the Centre de Référence des élèves Issus de l'immigration (CREII).
-The purpose of this project is to collect data from Facebook, Instagram, and LinkedIn and store it in separate CSV files for further analysis and reference.
+The purpose of this project is to collect data from Facebook and LinkedIn and store it in separate CSV files for further analysis and reference.

 ## About CREII